 Cotton clothing is very good at holding water but useless at drying quickly.
 It becomes heavy when wet and will immediately lower your body temperature if you don’t take it off quickly.
 Avoid where possible.

 Keeping your digits warm is harder than you might think when camping.
 You’ll need to experiment with different combinations to suit you, but I prefer wearing thin gloves inside big cosy mittens.
-This allow me to slip out of the mitts when I need to use my hands properly and then put them right back in again as soon as possible!
+This allow me to slip out of the mitts when I need to use my hands properly and then put them right back on again as soon as possible!

 10Don’t wear restrictive clothing

-Aside from the discomfort of restrictive clothing, having a little bit of space between your layers will help the air layers to work as insulators.
+Aside from the discomfort of restrictive clothing, having a little bit of space between your layers will help the air pockets to work as insulators.
 And if things are too tight then blood circulation can be an issue – especially around your extremities.

 11Tuck yourself in